Deploying ML Applications on Kubernetes

 httpGet: { path: /health, port: 8000 }

-Remember the readiness logic from part two: /health returns 503 while the model is still loading and 200 once it's in memory.
+periodSeconds: 15Remember the readiness logic from part two: /health returns 503 while the model is still loading, and 200 once it's in memory.
 That single behavior is what makes this safe.
-The startupProbe gives the model up to a minute to load without the liveness probe misreading a slow start as a hang and killing the pod in a restart loop.
-The readinessProbe keeps the pod out of the load balancer until it returns 200, so no request ever lands on a pod that would 503.
-The "pointless" endpoint from part two is now the thing standing between you and an outage during every deploy.
-(We point all three probes at /health, which is fine here because it only 503s during that initial load window the startupProbe covers.
-If your model could go un-ready at runtime — a live registry hot-reload, say — you'd split a lightweight /livez that only checks the process from /health that checks readiness.)
+The startupProbe gives the model up to a minute to load, so the liveness probe doesn't mistake a slow start for a hang and kill the pod in a restart loop.
+The readinessProbe keeps the pod out of the load balancer until /health returns 200, so no request ever lands on a pod that would fail.
+The "pointless" endpoint from part two is now the thing standing between you and an outage on every deploy.
+(We point all three probes at /health, which is fine here because it only returns 503 during the initial load window that the startupProbe covers.
+If your model could become un-ready at runtime — for example, a live model reload — you would add a separate lightweight /livez endpoint that only checks the process, and keep /health for readiness.)

 The Service: a stable name for disposable pods